Noobdrew/e-commerce/README.md

 The Bags page is in Bags.jsx in that file i set state to manage the Load more button and a ref to get the number of loaded bags
-Bags.jsx renders two elements a Filter and BagElement, filter is only loaded when screen width is over 770px Bags page changes ui if width is bigger than 770px
+Bags.jsx renders two elements a Filter and BagElement, filter is only loaded when screen width is over 770px Bags page changes ui if width is bigger than 770px created filter fuctionality can filter by mutiple colors and can filter by max price decided to use search queries from react router to create the filter it was challenging to know where to put the filtering functionality and how to manage the data it was also challenging to create the mutiple filtering functionality